mosip/documentation/docs/MOSIP-ID-Object-Definition.md

   }
 }
 ```

-Below is a sample JSON as per the schema defined above
+Below is a sample JSON as per the schema defined above:
 ```JSON
 {
   "identity": {